GeoLarryLai/pyCoreRelator/README.md

   <img src="pyCoreRelator_logo_ani.gif" alt="pyCoreRelator Logo" width="200"/>
 </div>

-**pyCoreRelator** is a Python package for quantitative stratigraphic correlation between geological core data, leveraging Dynamic Time Warping (DTW) algorithms for automatic signal alignment and considering stratigraphic principles (e.g., superposition, age succession, pinchouts, etc.).
-The package performs segment-based correlation analysis with age model constraints and comprehensive quality assessment for geological core correlation workflows.
+**pyCoreRelator** is a Python package designed for quantitative stratigraphic correlation between geological core data and physical log data.
+The package performs segment-based (i.e., unit-based or bed-to-bed) correlation analysis by applying Dynamic Time Warping (DTW) algorithms for automated signal alignment, while honoring fundamental stratigraphic principles (e.g., superposition, age succession, pinchouts).
+The main tool computes multiple measures for assessing correlation quality, under the assumption that higher signal similarity indicates stronger correlation.
+These quality metrics can also be used to identify optimal correlation solutions.
+In addition, the package provides utility functions for preprocessing log data (e.g., cleaning, gap filling) and core image data (e.g., converting color profiles or scans into digital logs) for use in correlation assessment.

 ## License